Exploring Southern Africa

 Day 12 — Swakopmund, Skeleton Coast

 This morning take a cruise along the storied Skeleton Coast, so named for the whale and seal bones that once littered its shores – debris from the whaling industry.
 Along the way see Cape Fur Seals, petrols and other sea birds, and some of the many shipwrecks that lie off shore.
-Have lunch together before returning to Swakopmund and time at leisure.
+After the cruise, tour the township in Mondesa, enjoy a savory lunch and watch the local children perform a traditional dance.
+Return to Swakopmund with time for leisure before dinner at a local restaurant.
 (B,L,D)

 Day 13 — Swakopmund, Walvis Bay, Cape Town, S.A.